xxu30-appdev/photogram-auth/README.md

  1. **Make the heart to quick-add/delete a like directly below a photo work.**
  1. [Customize the generated sign-in/sign-out/edit profile forms](https://guides.firstdraft.com/authentication-and-authorization-with-devise.html#customizing-devise-views) to a) include a field for username, b) make them look nicer.
 [Here are some Bootstrapped Devise forms that you can build off of](https://github.com/firstdraft/bootstrapped_devise_forms), but you need to add a field for username, and then [let that param through additional security](https://guides.firstdraft.com/authentication-and-authorization-with-devise.html#step-three-allow-additional-parameters-through-security) before the form will work.

- 1. Optional: Use [the Carrierwave cheatsheet](https://gist.github.com/raghubetina/ec1b65713e9e8f863539) to enable image uploads (rather than pasting in existing URLs).
-You'll find an accompanying video under Pages in Canvas.
+ 1. Optional: On Canvas under "Additional Topics" there is a video and written guide to using the CarrierWave gem to enable image uploads (rather than pasting in existing URLs).
+Give it a try.
  1. Optional: Follow [the Tweeter example project](https://github.com/firstdraft/tweeter) to enable followers/timeline.
-You'll find an accompanying video titled "Social Network" under Pages in Canvas.
+You'll find an accompanying video titled "Social Network" under "Additional Topics" in Canvas.

 [Here is a target for the optional parts of the assignment](https://photogram-final-target.herokuapp.com/) (file uploads, social network).

-## The skills covered in this assignment are relevant to 99% of your project ideas.
+## The skills covered in this assignment are essential in 99% of apps.
 Ask lots of questions and book office hours!
 Good luck!